Dawidkubis/stick/README.md

 # stick
-create fast and simple http servers
+create fast and correct http servers

 ## the orgin story
 I use [rocket](https://rocket.rs) and I fairly like it, however,